q231950/the-stubborn-network/README.md

 ### App Configuration

-Instead of passing a standard `URLSession` to your network client a stubbed variant will be passed during UI test execution:
+Instead of passing a standard `URLSession` to your network client a stubbed variant will be passed during UI test execution.
+This happens inside your application, for example a `SceneDelegate.swift`:

 ```swift
 let urlSession: URLSession